Teksta versija

 8) the Constitution Protection Bureau;

-9) the Financial Police and Customs Police Department of the State Revenue Service;
+9) the Tax and Customs Police, the Internal Security Office of the State Revenue Service;

 Section 11.
-Request of an Authority to Issue the Passenger Data
+Request of an Institution to Issue the Passenger Data

-To receive the passenger data from the Register the authorities referred to in Section 10 of this Law shall turn to a district (city) court based on the location of the authority with a written request.
+To receive the passenger data from the Register the institutions referred to in Section 10 of this Law shall turn to a district (city) court based on the location of the institution with a written request.
 The following shall be indicated in the request:

 1) the name, surname and position of the official making the request.
-National security authorities for which indication of the information referred to in this Clause would constitute a disclosure of an official secret shall indicate their name in the request;
+State intelligence and security services for which indication of the information referred to in this Clause would constitute a disclosure of an official secret shall indicate their name in the request;

-2) the time period (not longer than six months) for which the passenger data which are already included or will be included in the Register is to be received;
+2) the time period (not longer than six months) for which the passenger data that will be included in the Register must be received, starting from the following day after the consent of a judge;

 3) justification of the need for passenger data;